 Sergeant Catherine Cahill is also typically flawed in her personal relationships.
 This, we assume, is partly to do with the hard shell she’s had to develop as part of the job.
 This shell was cemented with the death of her daughter, nine years ago, when job and family collided in the most terrible way.

-Psychological weakness: Catherine is prone to obsession.
+Catherine is prone to obsession.
 She can’t draw a line between job and personal life, but this happened to her.
 She didn’t exactly choose it.
 The audience understands this clearly and we empathise.
-This, too, is a classic cop show weakness.
+This, too, is a classic cop show shortcoming.

-- At the same time, Catherine is no Mary Sue, because Catherine’s weaknesses are also drip fed to us; the way she takes her inner turmoil out on her grandson and son.
-We are not shown the weaknesses until we’ve been given a reason for the weakness.
+Catherine’s shortcomings are also drip fed to us; the way she takes her inner turmoil out on her grandson and son.
+We are not shown the shortcomings until we’ve been given a reason for the shortcoming.
 This is important when creating a sympathetic character.

 That’s a quote from Norman Friedman, who made a comprehensive typology of plot in the mid 20th century.
 Friedman might call season one of Happy Valley a ‘degeneration plot’, in which an attractive main character changes for the worse after a major crisis.
 Walter White is another example of that, though Catherine and Walt live on different sides of the law.

 Happy Valley is a story about family as much as it is about detective work set in and around a police station.